Nexus2k/khala-ansible/README.md

 1. Run the ansible playbooks in this order:

 - setup_vpn.yml - Set's up the Wireguard VPN
+- all.yml - runs the following steps:
     - setup_machine.yml - Installs some base packages that are needed including sgx on the workers
     - setup_node.yml - Setups the phala/kusama node
     - setup_prb.yml - Setups the PRB stack
     - setup_worker.yml - Setups the worker/miner servers

 ## Pool operations